lingdocs/rtl-epub-maker/README.md

 ### With Docker

-Or, you can run the docker image.
-(Only available for `linux/amd64` architectures.)
+Or, you can just run the docker image with pandoc and everything included.

 ```
 docker compose up